syncfusion-content/mobilejavascript-docs/MobileJS/ToggleButton/Getting-Started.md

 In this scenario, when the Toggle button state is changed, a Dialog appears saying “Wi-Fi state is enabled,” or, “disabled”.
 This is achieved by data-ej-change event.
 Whenever the Toggle button’s state is changed, the change event is raised.
 This event can be handled by appropriate functions.

-Add the code example to the Toggle &lt;div&gt;.
+Add the code example to the Toggle <div>.

 {% highlight html %}